 Students attend day and evening classes both on the 30 acre campus in the south end of Halifax and at off campus locations including the World Trade Centre in downtown Halifax; in Dartmouth; as well as in several other communities.
-Saint Mary's boasts residence facilities for single and married students, a Students Centre, Science Building, the Patrick Power Library, which is linked via computer to Nova Scotia universities and colleges, and "The Tower", a modern recreation and fitness complex.
+Saint Mary's boasts residence facilities for single and married students, a Students Centre, Science Building, the Patrick Power Library, which is linked via computer to Nova Scotia universities and colleges, and "The Homburg Centre for Health and Wellness".
+The Homburg Centre for Health and Wellness is the newest project on campus that consists of a 23,650 square foot state-of-the-art multi-purpose complex that will include the Centre for the Study of Sport and Health, integrated wellness program space, a large community studio/fitness room, community seminar rooms, a mid-size studio, a small studio, support space, and a show piece entrance that includes open space for students and other groups to gather, converse and study.
 The Sobey Building, officially opened in November 1998.
 It provided much needed additional classrooms with the very latest in technology and is home to the Sobey School of Business.
 In 2009 a \$25 million expansion and renovation project was completed on the Science Building.
-The newest structure on campus is the Atrium and the Global Learning Commons, a \$17.5 million project.
+In 2010 the Atrium and the Global Learning Commons was completed at a cost of \$17.5 million.
 The building features a main floor Global Learning Commons - a wireless, student-centered, barrier-free communal learning space that encourages interaction between faculty and staff, and provides more opportunity for community engagement.
 The second and third floors house teaching and study space, along with space for offices and computational sciences research.
-Targeted for spring 2011 completion is a total renovation of the McNally Building, the oldest structure on the campus and home to the Faculty of Arts and administrative offices.
+In spring 2011 a total renovation of the McNally Building was completed.
+The McNally Building is the oldest structure on the campus and home to the Faculty of Arts and administrative offices.